superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 - which ad creatives resulted in low vs medium vs high activity users?
 - how did users cluster in terms of signup date, activity levels, *and* ad_creatives they clicked?
+- are there user data patterns we can mine to make better decisions when planning our next campaign?

 Fortunately, embedding with Superlinked spaces will help provide answers to these questions, and empower us to adopt a more effective user acquisition strategy.